karatelabs/karate/karate-netty/README.md

 See the [`Background`](#background) example for how the `uuid` function can be defined.

-One of the great things about Karate is how easy it is to read JSON or XML from files.
+One of the great things about Karate is how easy it is to [read JSON or XML from files](https://github.com/intuit/karate#reading-files).
 So when you have large complex responses, you can easily do this:

 ```cucumber
     * def response = read('get-cats-response.json')
 ```

-All the Karate capabilities to mutate payloads such as [embedded expressions](#https://github.com/intuit/karate#embedded-expressions) are available at your disposal.
+Note that [embedded expressions](https://github.com/intuit/karate#embedded-expressions) work even for content loaded using `read()` !

 To give you some interesting ideas, say you had a program written in a different language (e.g. Python) and it happened to be invoke-able on the command line.
 And if it returns a JSON string on the console output - then using the [`karate.exec()`](https://github.com/intuit/karate#karate-exec) API you can actually do this: